WeiDUorg/weidu/README-WeiDU-Changes.txt

     provide documentation.
   * Can now Uninstall/Reinstall a component in --safe-exit mode, provided it's the last component in the current WeiDU.log.
+  * tolower can now merge FoLdEr/SUBFolder and FOLder/subFOLDer.
+Shoot your modder if you need this.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting